huisedenanhai/YASL/doc/definitions.md

 We currently do not allow function as argument to avoid complex generic types.

-Entry functions are visible in the translated GLSL code.

 Types should be forward declared.
 We don't support recursive types.

 Operators are overloaded.
 Operators are not a term by its own.
 Our syntax also avoid partial application of operators.
 Thus each terms still has unique types.